Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Your Rights Under the NYS Stop Hacks and Improve Electronic Data Secuity Act (SHIELD)

-The law requires that the College notify the affected consumers following discovery of the breach in the security of its computer data system affecting private information.
+The law requires that the University notify the affected consumers following discovery of the breach in the security of its computer data system affecting private information.
 The disclosure must be made in the most expedient time possible consistent with legitimate needs of law enforcement agencies.
 While the law requires notice to the Attorney General’s office, New York Department of State and the New York State Police of the timing, content and distribution of the notices and approximate number of affected persons, submission of a breach form through the NYAG data breach reporting portal is sufficient as its automatically sent to all three entities.

 EQUIFAX P.O.
 Box 105788 Atlanta, GA 30348 1-800-349-9960 www.equifax.com